lockmepl/lockme-wordpress/readme.txt

 = 2.1 =

-* Move everything into own namespace to mitigate conflicts.
+* Move everything into its own namespace to mitigate conflicts.

 = 2.0 =
 * Require PHP 7.2 and Lockme SDK 2.0.